ryograhhh/zinktoolsx/readme.md

 > **💎 Tip:** Always use dump accounts (not your main Facebook account) to avoid losing important data if accounts get restricted.

-> **⚡ Tip:** For video posts, consider using V2 mode as it's generally more stable for video content.
+> **⚡ Tip:** Use Minimal display mode on mobile devices for better readability and performance.

-> **🔄 Tip:** If you hit limits, wait for the global pause to expire before trying again.
-Don't rush!
+> **🔄 Tip:** The tool automatically detects and warns about restricted accounts - remove them to improve success rate.

-> **📊 Tip:** Check your stats regularly (option 05/E) to monitor cooldowns and account status.
+> **📊 Tip:** Check your stats regularly (option 03/C) to monitor total shares and account status.

+> **🚀 Tip:** With ZERO DELAYS, you can achieve extremely high share counts - use responsibly!

 ### 🛡️ Security Tips

 - Never share your cookies or tokens with others
 - Use strong passwords for your RPWTOOLS account
-- Regularly check your paired accounts for dead cookies
+- Regularly check your cookies for dead/restricted accounts
 - Don't run multiple instances simultaneously
 - Respect Facebook's rate limits
+- Always use dump accounts for safety

 ### 🚀 Performance Tips

-- Use V1 for maximum page reach
-- Use V2 for normal account stability
+- Remove restricted/dead cookies for better performance
+- Use "ALL" option to share with all cookies simultaneously
+- Choose Minimal mode for faster display updates
-- Keep your cookies fresh (delete dead ones)
+- Keep your cookies fresh (delete inactive ones)
-- Upgrade to VIP/MAX for lower cooldowns
+- Upgrade to MAX plan for unlimited cookie storage
-- Monitor blocked cookies and remove them
+- Monitor the auto token renewal messages

 ---